DandelionSprout/adfilt/Wiki/List of tools.md

 • [Pi-hole](https://pi-hole.net/) (Linux)<br>
 • [Samsung Knox](https://www.samsungknox.com) (Android)

-Such lists are also supported by Nano Adblocker, uBlock Origin, and AdBlock, but in the case of my Norwegian list it's preferable to use the regular, adblock-formatted list instead when using those adblockers.
+Such lists are also supported by Nano Adblocker and uBlock Origin, but in the case of my Norwegian list it's preferable to use the regular, adblock-formatted list instead when using those adblockers.
 Domains lists are also supported by several other tools, such as:

 ## Search result blockers